 Here are some tips and information on filing the claim

-To file a 3rd-party accident claim, there are certain rules you must follow according to the MCF or Motor Claims Framework.
+To file an accident claim, there are certain rules you must follow according to the MCF or Motor Claims Framework.
 Since that report, all accidents, even minor ones must be reported.
-Apart from this, to drive a vehicle legally, 3rd-party insurance is obligatory.

 Follow these steps to make a claim: